 While it was fairly symbolic that we met at Wild Sweet William’s at 9 a.m., truth be told, we didn’t really have a choice in the matter.
 Arriving any later to the popular bakery means you run the risk of not getting anything.
 We loaded up with a ton of offerings, exchanged some friendly conversation with owners Bill and Lisa Ford, and took our goodies over to Kibo Midnight Oil, a longtime coffee shop just a stone’s throw from Harding University.

-Matt was friends with Kibo management and had requested a side room for us to enjoy the baked good while knocking back a coffee.
+Matt was friends with Kibo management and had requested a side room for us to enjoy the baked goods while knocking back a coffee.
 Our group of three commenced to eating scones and sausage rolls and cinnamon rolls and cookies and babka.
-It was insane start to a day filled with eating, but, honestly, we couldn’t help ourselves.
+It was an insane start to a day filled with eating, but, honestly, we couldn’t help ourselves.
 It was Wild Sweet William’s fault.
 If you ever see a giant cinnamon roll with brown sugar, cream cheese icing, and toasted pecans sitting on their counter, don’t think twice about ordering it.

 By now, we had made it to the afternoon hours but we weren’t interested in slowing down.
-Well, my digestive system was interested in a slowing down.
+Well, my digestive system was interested in slowing down.
 After a nice walking tour of downtown by our gracious host, we headed to Slader’s Alaskan Dumpling Co. for some of the dumplings with a dense meat filling and distinct curry seasoning.
 I was starting to feel full and had eaten Slader’s dumplings on several occasions in the past, so I got a dozen to-go and focused my attention on our next and final stop, The Filipino Restaurant.

 After crashing on one of Slader’s couches for thirty minutes and knocking back a bottle of cold brew coffee, we made the 5-minute drive to Filipino Restaurant, where we took down some lumpia and noodle dishes like House Pancit Canton and House Pancit Bihon.
 The no-frills, down-home restaurant with friendly service was just what I expected and proved to be a perfect ending to the trip.